Fetal Growth Restriction

 - Sometimes hospital admission may be required so that regular fetal heart rate surveillance can be tracked.

-- If delivery is recommended early (37 weeks) Dr Shetty may consider using medications to reduce the risk to the newborn of complications associated with early labour.
+- If delivery is recommended early ( <37 weeks) Dr. Shetty may consider using medications to reduce the risk to the newborn of complications associated with preterm birth.

-- While there is much you can’t control in terms of fetal growth restriction, it’s important to focus on the things you can do such as not smoking, eating well, maintaining optimal mental health (mindfulness and exercise), not drinking and avoiding smoking or recreational drugs.
+- While there is much you can’t control in terms of fetal growth restriction, it’s important to focus on the things you can do such as not smoking, eating well, increasing protein intake, maintaining optimal mental health (mindfulness and exercise), and keep a watch on fetal movements. .

-- If your baby has had trouble growing in the uterus she/he may need to spend time in the Westmead Hospital Critical Care Unit depending on weight, gestational weeks at delivery and how your bub has adapted outside of the womb.
+- If your baby has had trouble growing in the uterus, she/he may need to spend time in the Westmead Hospital Neonatal ICU depending on weight, gestational weeks at delivery and how your bub has adapted outside of the womb.

 How can Dr Shetty help me if I have fetal growth restriction?

-Dr Shetty has had extensive experience in managing many pregnancies with growth problems.
-Almost half of her patient at Westmead public have growth related issues and Dr Shetty has helped many mums and babies dealing with this condition.
+- Dr Shetty has had extensive experience in managing many pregnancies with growth problems.
+Almost 20 percent of pregnancies can have growth related issues and Dr Shetty has helped many mums and babies dealing with this condition.
+Management of fetal growth restriction is ultrasound led.

-If delivery is recommended early (< 34 weeks) then you may require to deliver at Westmead public Hospital.
+- When it comes to time of birth, Dr. Shetty also has vast experience in delivering the growth restricted babies.
+If delivery is recommended early (< 34 weeks) then you may require delivering at Westmead public Hospital.
 Dr Shetty will continue to look after you at Westmead public along with her team of specialists and neonatologists.